offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 It's the exact same matrix as before, it's just that the symbol instance counts are now visible whereas before they were hidden.
 These symbol instance counts _aren't included_ in the lexicographic sorting that happens.
 ```

-For each symbol {a, b, n, ¶} in "banana¶", symbol instances are positioned differently between the first and last columns of the matrix (e.g. (a,1) shows up in first column at row 4 vs row 7 for the last column).
-However, notice how each symbol's instances appear in the same order between those two columns.
+For each symbol {¶, a, b, n} in "banana¶", that symbol's instances appear in the same order between the first and last columns of the matrix.
 For example, symbol ...

  * *a* has its symbol instances ordered as [`{h}#f00 (a,3)`, `{h}#b00 (a,2)`, `{h}#800 (a,1)`] in both the first and last column.
  * *n* has its symbol instances ordered as [`{h}#00f (n,2)`, `{h}#00b (n,1)`] in both the first and last column.